The 4 Stages of Crisis and How to Navigate Them

 Consider an earthquake or other natural disaster.
 While we may think of these disasters as one-time emergency events, these events are actually composed of four distinct stages.
 And from pre-crisis through recovery, each of these stages requires a different response.
 By using the phases of a crisis as the foundation for your disaster response planning efforts, you’ll be able to more successfully confront less predictable crises.

-The 4 Stages of a Crisis
+The 4 Stages of Crisis Management

 While crises can span a huge range of potential scenarios, PwC research reveals that one of the keys to business resilience is developing a crisis-agnostic response plan.
 This can be achieved by taking an all-hazards approach when developing your crisis management plan—and it’s essential to creating a resilient business that can withstand any type of disaster.